MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/posts/OJ_problem.md

 I don't like drinking water.

-Yes, I know this is bad for me and all, but growing up in Brazil, fruit juice was always available and between drinking acerola juice, even unsweetened, and plain old boring and tasteless water, I'd pick acerola juice everytime.
+Yes, I know this is bad for me and all, but growing up in Brazil, fruit juice was always available and between drinking acerola juice, even unsweetened, and plain old boring and tasteless water, I'd pick acerola juice every time.

 The thing is, since moving to Germany, my options of "fresh" juice went from plentiful to one, OJ.